vlorenzo/biblio-rag/docs/Application_Implementation.md

 ## 🎯 **Realistic Current Capabilities**

 **What you can do right now:**
-- Parse CSV files and extract metadata
-- Chunk text content with different strategies
+- ✅ **Use Complete Chat Interface**: Open `http://localhost:3000` and have conversations
+- ✅ **Test Full API Pipeline**: Frontend → Backend → RAG Engine → Database → Response
+- ✅ **Experience Conversation Modes**: Try greetings ("Hello") vs questions ("Who was Artom?")
+- ✅ **See Professional UX**: Modern interface with proper error handling and loading states
-- Run vector similarity search via Retrieval Service
+- ✅ **Parse and Process Data**: CSV parsing, text chunking, vector similarity search
-- Build prompts, enforce guardrails, run a ReAct reasoning loop in-memory (with stubbed LLM) and receive grounded answers
-- **Start a complete HTTP API** with health checks, metrics, and chat endpoints
+- ✅ **Run Production API**: Complete HTTP API with health checks, metrics, and chat endpoints
-- **Test conversational interactions** via HTTP requests (returns safe refusal when no content is ingested)

 **What you cannot do yet:**
-- Actually ingest documents into a database (pending migrations/CLI init-db)
-- Generate embeddings (requires OpenAI API key and testing)
-- Have meaningful conversations (requires ingested document content with embeddings)
+- ❌ **Get Knowledge Answers**: Archive needs actual document content with embeddings
-- Deploy or run the application in production
+- ❌ **See Real Citations**: Requires ingested documents to provide source references
+- ❌ **Deploy to Production**: No deployment configuration yet

 This document reflects the honest current state of the project as of the last implementation session.